Date: October 30, 2018

 As part of the departmental performance reporting process, CICS prepares its annual departmental financial statements on a full accrual basis in accordance with Treasury Board accounting policies, which are based on Canadian generally accepted accounting principles for the public sector.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

-CICS’ authorities available for 2017-18 are some $50 thousand lower than last fiscal year.
-A reduction of $13 thousand is attributable to a permanent frozen allotment related to professional services, advertising and travel.
-This government pressure was imposed to all government departments.
-The employee benefit plan amount was also revised and reduced by $37 thousand due to provincial employees hired by CICS through the interchange program.
+CICS’ authorities available for 2018-19 are some $46 thousand higher than last fiscal year.
+An increase of $51 thousand in funding is attributable to new collective bargaining obligations.
+The employee benefit plan amount was also revised and reduced by $5 thousand due to provincial employees hired by CICS through the interchange program.

 Like many other departments and agencies, CICS is facing a critical demographic issue as we enter a phase where a significant number of our personnel are or will be eligible for retirement.
 Plans are in place to ensure as seamless a transition of knowledge as possible.